-Do you go through a yearly ritual of cleaning out your inboxes, because either you’ve exceeded your allotted mailbox space, or you find rooting through that collection of missives to be so daunting that you’d rather just mass delete everything and start all over (only to have to go through the very same ritual in 365 days)?
+Do you go through a yearly ritual of cleaning out your inboxes because you’ve exceeded your allotted mailbox space, or you find rooting through that collection of missives to be so daunting that you’d rather just mass delete everything and start all over, only to have to go through the very same ritual in 365 days?

-Here are my six best tips (with a few bonuses) for cleaning out your personal and professional inboxes, so you don’t have to deal with the yearly purge.
+If so, TechRepublic Premium presents the six best tips for cleaning out your personal and professional inboxes so you don’t have to deal with the yearly purge.